Cervical cancer screening tests

 - the age that you stop being tested - 74 instead of 70 years.

-Why is cervical cancer screening changing?
+Why has cervical cancer screening changed?

 Almost all cervical cancers are caused by persistent infection with certain types of human papillomavirus (HPV), which you can be exposed to through sexual contact.

 Pap smear tests can detect abnormal cell changes, but HPV tests detect the infection that leads to these cell changes, even before they develop.
 So testing for HPV infection in the cervix can help improve early detection and save more lives.

 HPV and cervical cancer risk

 HPV infection is common, but only some types of HPV lead to changes in the cervical cells that may eventually result in cancer.
 In addition, it takes several years (often 10 years or more) for these types of HPV to cause cancer.
 Fortunately, most women clear the virus within 2 years, and have no signs of infection.

 HPV vaccines are available on the National Immunisation Program Schedule that protect against the 2 strains of HPV that cause 70 per cent of cervical cancers.
 However, women who have been vaccinated against HPV still need to have cervical screening tests, because the vaccine does not immunise against all strains of HPV that can cause cervical cancer.

 The new Cervical Screening Test detects human papillomavirus (HPV) infection.
 The HPV test is performed on a sample of cervical cells taken from the surface of your cervix.
 It tests for the high-risk types of human papillomavirus (HPV) that can cause cervical cancer.